flux-framework/flux-core/README.md

 To start a Flux comms session (size = 8) on the local node:
 ```
-cd src/cmd
-./flux start --size 8
+src/cmd/flux start --size 8
 ```
 A shell is spawned that has its environment set up so that Flux commands can find the message broker socket.
 When the shell exits, the session exits.
-Log output will be written to the file `cmbd.log`.

 ##### SLURM session

 To start a Flux comms session (size = 64) on a cluster using SLURM, first ensure that MUNGE is set up on your cluster, then:
 ```
-cd src/cmd
-./flux start -N 64
+srun --pty --mpi=none -N64 src/cmd/flux-broker
 ```
 The srun --pty option is used to connect to the rank 0 shell.
 When you exit this shell, the session terminates.
-Log output will be written to the file `cmbd.log`.

 #### Flux commands

-To view the available Flux commands:
+Within a session, the path to the `flux` command associated with the session broker will be prepended to `PATH`, so use of a relative or absolute path is no longer necessary.

+To see a list of commonly used commands run `flux` with no arguments, `flux help`, or `flux --help`
 ```
-cd src/cmd
-./flux -h
+$ flux --help
+Usage: flux [OPTIONS] COMMAND ARGS
+...

+The flux-core commands are:
+   help          Display manual for a sub-command
+   keygen        Generate CURVE keypairs for session security
+   start         Bootstrap a comms session interactively
+   kvs           Access the Flux the key-value store
+...
 ```

 Most of these have UNIX manual pages as `flux-<sub-command>(1)`, which can also be accessed using `./flux help <sub-command>`.